 The IFoA sets ethical and conduct standards for its members, subject to independent oversight by the FRC.

-The main priorities for the actuarial team for 2016/17 are to:
+The main priorities for Actuarial Standards for 2017/18 are to:

 - Continue to influence international standard-setting bodies and regulators and consider adoption of approved model standards.